dswesty/Laplace2D/README.md

 # Laplace2D
-Fortran implementation of 2D Laplace problem from "Using MPI" by Gropp, Lusk, Skjellum, MIT Press (2014) https://wgropp.cs.illinois.edu/usingmpiweb/
+Fortran implementation of a 2D Laplace which is very similar to the 2D Poisson problem from "Using MPI" by Gropp, Lusk, Skjellum, MIT Press (2014) https://wgropp.cs.illinois.edu/usingmpiweb/
-These code in this repository is an impelentation of a solution to the 2D Laplace problem from "Using MPI" whcih demonstrates how do solve the 2D Laplace equation in parallel using finite difference method and a simple Jacobi iteration scheme along with the MPI message passing library to achieve a parallelism.
+These code in this repository demonstrates  how do solve the 2D Laplace equation in parallel using the finite difference method and a simple Jacobi iteration scheme along with the MPI message passing library to achieve a parallelism.
+For details see "Using MPI" chapter 4.
 The solution of the Laplace equation in this case yields the temperature field for a plate heated on two boundaries.

 A makefile is included that will build the code assuming that an MPI implementation which provides an mpif90 script is present.
 Both the MPICH and Open MPI implentations of MPI should provide these scripts.
 The code can be built on the Linux command command line with the command: